Sonia Orwell: Marriage to George Orwell

 Orwell's friends and biographers have noted that Brownell helped him through the painful last months of his life and, according to Anthony Powell, cheered him up greatly.
 Others have argued that she may have been attracted to him primarily because of his fame.
+Their marriage shocked Orwell's friends.
+David Astor commented, "Orwell was totally unfit to marry anyone.
+He was scarcely alive".
+Malcolm Muggeridge described the marriage as "slightly macabre and incomprehensible".
 Ian Angus said that Brownell's marriage to Orwell "had to do with her own deep unhappiness".
-She had recently been in a relationship with the French phenomenological philosopher Maurice Merleau-Ponty, whom she described as her true love.
+She had been devastated by her relationship with Merleau-Ponty, whom she described as her true love.
 Several years later she confided to Spurling, "He said he would get better if I married him, so you see I had no choice".
-Spurling wrote that Brownell was stricken with grief at Orwell's death.
-Natasha Spender, stated: "When he died, it was cataclysmic.
-She had persuaded herself she loved him intellectually, for his writings, but she found she really loved him."